Cluster and Primary Logic Unit

 Storage Model and Data Partitioning/Sharding

-The data stored by TDengine includes collected time-series data, metadata related to database and tables, tag data, etc. All of the data is specifically divided into three parts:
+The data stored by TDengine includes collected time-series data, metadata and tag data related to database and tablesetc.
+All of the data is specifically divided into three parts:

 - Time-series data: stored in vnode and composed of data, head and last files.
-The amount of data is large and query amount depends on the application scenario.
-Out-of-order writing is allowed, but delete operation is not supported for the time being, and update operation is only allowed when database “update” parameter is set to 1.
+Normally the amount of time series data is very huge and query amount depends on the application scenario.
+Out-of-order writing is allowed.
 By adopting the model with one table for each data collection point, the data of a given time period is continuously stored, and the writing against one single table is a simple appending operation.
 Multiple records can be read at one time, thus ensuring the best performance for both insert and query operations of a single data collection point.

 Compared with the typical NoSQL storage model, TDengine stores tag data and time-series data completely separately.
 This has two major advantages: